jupyter-server/enterprise_gateway/docs/source/operators/deploy-kubernetes.md

 For Enterprise Gateway to work accross clusters, Enterprise Gateway must create the following resources in the cluster your kernels will be launched on.

 - The kernel resource.
-- A service account for the kernel pods (if `externalCluster.autoconfigureRemote` is set to `true`).
+- A service account for the kernel pods (if `externalCluster.autoConfigureRemote` is set to `true`).
 - A namespaced role for the namespace where your kernel pods will be launched.
 - A role binding between your namespaced role and your service account.